Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 Halal investing refers to the practice of investing in businesses, assets, or financial instruments that comply with Islamic law.
 “Halal” means permissible or lawful, while “haram” refers to actions or investments that are forbidden.
 Islamic investing principles are drawn from the Quran and the teachings of Prophet Muhammad (SAW).
 The aim is to ensure that wealth is generated and accumulated in an ethical manner without exploiting others.

-Core Principles of Islamic Investing
+Core Principles of Sharia-compliant Investing

 Islamic finance is governed by several core principles that ensure that investment practices align with Islamic beliefs.
 These principles guide what is considered halal or haram in terms of investment options: